Tom Cleverley: England senior team

 In August 2011, he was called up to the England senior team by Fabio Capello for a friendly against the Netherlands. but did not end up playing as the match was cancelled on 8 August by The Football Association after the riots in London.
 He received another call-up for the Euro 2012 qualifying matches with Bulgaria and Wales later in September 2011 alongside fellow new England additions and club-mates Phil Jones and Chris Smalling, but did not end up playing.

 He made his debut a year later in a 2–1 win against Italy on 15 August 2012.
 He made his competitive debut on 7 September 2012, playing the full 90 minutes in a 5–0 win away to Moldova during 2014 FIFA World Cup qualifying and received praise for his performance from manager Roy Hodgson.
 On 12 October 2012, playing against San Marino in a World Cup qualifier, Cleverley made 165 touches during the match, the highest ever recorded for an England player.
 He also made two assists in the same match as England won 5–0.
-His 13th and latest cap to date came in November 2013 against Germany.
+His 13th and last cap came in November 2013 against Germany.
+On 12 May 2014, Cleverley was named in Hodgson's 30-man provisional list for the 2014 FIFA World Cup, however, he was later dropped from the squad.

+Managerial career

+Watford

+Following the dismissal of Watford manager, Valérien Ismaël on 9 March 2024, Cleverley was named as interim head coach.
+On his debut a week later, he won 1–0 away to Birmingham City.
+On 24 April 2024, Cleverley was given the head coach role on a permanent basis having lost only once in his seven matches in interim charge.
+On 6 May 2025, he was sacked from his role as head coach of Watford.

+Plymouth Argyle

+On 13 June 2025, Cleverley signed a three-year contract as head coach of League One side Plymouth Argyle.
+Despite a poor start to the season that saw the club pick up thirteen points from the first fourteen matches, the club issued a statement in late-October 2025 to confirm that they continued to back the manager and that Cleverley remained the 'right person' for the job.